 The Apple Podcasts app is the place for podcasts

 Very much like the iOS equivalent, the Podcasts app offers more than 700,000 shows and it'll notify you of new episodes as soon as they become available.

 The Apple TV app is the place for iTunes movies and, of course, Apple TV+

-The video-based elements of iTunes- the store for buying and renting - move into the Apple TV app, where there is also full 4K HDR.
-However, it's much more like the Apple TV app on iOS, so there's personalised recommendations and Up Next, where you can keep track of what you're currently watching and resume on any screen.
+The video-based elements of iTunes- the store for buying and renting - moved into the Apple TV app.
+It's much more like the Apple TV app on iOS, so there are personalised recommendations and Up Next, where you can keep track of what you're currently watching and resume on any screen.